FSIS Ready-To-Eat Sampling Programs - Revision 1

 - The establishment takes corrective actions (e.g., intensified cleaning and sanitizing) and maintains sanitation in its environment according to 9 CFR 416.4(b) so that insanitary conditions, leading to product contamination, do not exist.

-- If the establishment decides to produce not post-lethality exposed (i.e., cook-in-bag product) in response to a positive result, IPP are to verify that the establishment:
+- If the establishment decides to produce not post-lethality exposed (e.g., cook-in-bag product) in response to a positive Lm result from FSIS testing under the RTEPROD program, IPP are to verify that the establishment:

-- Revises its flow chart or hazard analysis according to 9 CFR 417.2(a)(2) to include the cook-in-bag step.
+- Revises its flow chart or hazard analysis according to 9 CFR 417.2(a)(2) to include the step for not post-lethality exposed RTE product (e.g., the step in which the product is cooked in the bag).

-- Ensures that the cooking bag is completely sealed (impermeable), so that moisture is contained within the bag or contaminants do not enter the bag.
+- For cook-in-bag products, ensures that the cooking bag is completely sealed (impermeable), so that moisture is contained within the bag or contaminants do not enter the bag.
 Cooking bags may be compromised during steps such as molding or shaping.
 The establishment should have a process to verify the package integrity, and if leakers are observed, to reprocess or recook the product.

 - The establishment takes corrective actions (e.g., intensified cleaning and sanitizing) and maintains sanitation in the processing environment, according to 9 CFR 416.4 to ensure that insanitary conditions do not exist, leading to product contamination.